thereallda/enONE/README.md

                ruv.norm = TRUE, ruv.k = 3,
                pam.krange = 2:6, pc.k = 3
                )
+#> Gene set selection for normalization and assessment...
-#> The number of negative control genes for RUV: 1000
+#> - The number of negative control genes for normalization: 1000
-#> The number of positive evaluation genes: 500
+#> - The number of positive evaluation genes: 500
-#> The number of negative evaluation genes: 500
+#> - The number of negative evaluation genes: 500
 #> Apply normalization...
 #> Perform assessment...
 ```